Periodic Chains Scheduling on Dedicated Resources -- A Crucial Problem in Time-Sensitive Networks: Conclusion

 \section{Conclusion}

 In this paper, we presented complexity results related to the periodic scheduling problem with harmonic periods and dedicated resources.
-Crucially, we have shown that for communication over the line and tree topologies with a single source node, an offset schedule approach can be used to efficiently find a high-quality solution.
+Crucially, we have shown that for acyclic cases with a bottleneck resource, the offset schedule approach can be used to find a high-quality solution efficiently.

-We proposed a warm start approach, which successfully helps the local search optimize instances with very high utilization.
+We proposed a warm start approach, which successfully helps the local search optimize instances with high utilization.
 Furthermore, we described a CP matheuristic, which leverages CP scheduling capabilities by optimizing the schedule while targeting one period at a time.

 Several interesting conclusions can be drawn from our results.
-Even though scheduling periodic tasks is the principal component of TSN, we achieved much higher utilization rates in our restricted problem than is typical in TSN applications; it seems that the additional constraints introduced by the TSN standard are the main culprit behind the difficulty of scheduling, not just the PSP alone.
+Even though scheduling periodic tasks is the principal component of TSN, we achieved much higher utilization rates in our restricted problem than is typical in TSN applications; it seems that the additional constraints introduced by the TSN standard are the main culprit behind the difficulty of scheduling.

 Another interesting property is the relationship between the number of tasks and the difficulty of solving the instance.
-We had problems even generating instances that were not quickly solved by the baseline heuristic.
-For a fixed size of the "observational interval", increasing the number of tasks will, at one point, necessarily decrease the average processing time of tasks, which generally makes them easier to schedule.
+We had problems generating instances that were not quickly solved by the baseline heuristic.
+For a fixed size of the ``observational interval'', increasing the number of tasks will, at one point, necessarily decrease the average processing time of tasks, which generally makes them easier to schedule.

-Finally, we successfully demonstrated how understanding the instances' characteristics can be exploited in the PSP domain.
-To name a few, using specialized methods for specific resource topologies or focusing on optimizing an isolated sub-problem, which was, in our case, a set of tasks corresponding to a single period.
+Finally, we successfully demonstrated how understanding the instances' characteristics can be exploited in this domain.
+To name a few, using specialized methods for specific underlying support graphs or focusing on optimizing an isolated sub-problem, which was, in our case, a set of tasks corresponding to a single period.